Summer Aid Application Process for 2015

 Federal Pell Grant – Eligibility is based on the Expected Family Contribution and enrollment as mandated by the Federal Government.

 Health Professions Pharmacy Loan - This is available to qualifying pharmacy students who submit parental financial information.
 Repayment at a 5% interest rate begins one year after a student ceases to be enrolled full-time.
-After accepting this loan, students will receive the promissory note and Truth in Lending paperwork in the mail.
+After accepting this loan, students will receive an email from ECSI with instructions.

 Nursing Student Loan - Students must be enrolled in a bachelor’s degree program in the School of Nursing to be considered for this federally funded loan.
 Repayment at a 5% interest rate begins nine months after a student ceases to be enrolled at least half-time.
-After accepting this loan students will receive the promissory note and Truth in Lending paperwork in the mail.
+After accepting this loan students will receive an email from ECSI with instructions.

 Helen Schulte Loan - This loan is awarded to students in the nursing program who are registered nurses.
 Repayment at a 4% interest rate begins nine months after a student ceases to be enrolled half-time.
-After accepting this loan students will receive the promissory note and Truth in Lending paperwork in the mail.
+After accepting this loan students will receive an email from ECSI with instructions.

-Institutional Loans (Nielsen, Johnson, Class of 1913, Cochrane, ILG, Dohmen or Kohler Loans) - The University funds these institutional loans.
+Institutional Loans (Nielsen, Johnson, Class of 1913, Cochrane, Institutional Loan Group, Dohmen, or Kohler Loans) - The University funds these institutional loans.
 Repayment at a 5% interest rate begins nine months after a student ceases to be enrolled at least half-time.
-After accepting this loan students will receive the promissory note and Truth in Lending paperwork in the mail.
+After accepting this loan students will receive an email from ECSI with instructions.

 Hodges Institutional Grant – Eligibility is limited and awarded only to applicants with exceptionally high financial need.

 Veterans Benefits – Only state benefits are included on the financial aid award.
-Contact the Student Veteran Services in the Office of the Registrar at http://registrar.wisc.edu/
+Contact the Veteran Services & Military Assistance Center in the Office of the Registrar at http://registrar.wisc.edu/